Is the phrase you’re so smart a compliment or a sarcastic remark?

 Record ?
 Probably not.
 Does Record refer to the action of recording something or rather to the product or to something which has been recorded?
 The Translation Team would probably have to ask the customer for help

 Opt. settings ?
 Probably not.
-Is Opt. an abbreviation for optimal or optional?
+Is Opt. an abbreviation for optimization or options?
 Again, to ensure that the translation is accurate, the customer would have to be asked to clarify it

 However, the translation team probably would have been capable of working out the meaning of the three strings if they had received something like this:

-To help our Translation Teams work more efficiently in producing highly accurate texts, please follow these guidelines:
+To help our Translation Teams in producing highly accurate texts, please follow these guidelines:

 If your text contains software strings or other types of isolated sentences, please provide a description of what each string does or, at least the descriptions of those which are ambiguous.
 (Don’t worry.
 Our PMs will prepare the files to make sure that the text in the descriptions is not quoted nor sent out for translation.
 We only base our quotes on what needs to be translated.)